 The number one rule to make a decision?
 You don’t have to be on them all—just those that matter to you and your target audience.

 Diving a bit deeper, there are three things to help you consider which social network to try and also how many social networks you should try:

-- Time – How much time are you able to spend on each social network?
+- Time – How much time can you spend on each social network?
 When you want to take the proper time to investigate a social network, build an audience and engage with your audience, you will need at least one hour per day (especially when building an audience).
 Are you able to spend enough time on it to make it worthwhile?

 - Resources – What are your skills and the people working in your organization?
 Visual social networks like Instagram or Pinterest require images and photos.
 YouTube needs video.
-Podcasts require audio content, etc., etc. Do you have the correct people and skills in your company to create the content you need to share on these networks?
+Podcasts require audio content, etc., etc. And don’t underestimate the power of “niche” networks, like Google Business Profiles, to bring in more customers via local search queries.
+Do you have the correct people and skills in your company to create the content you need to share on these networks?

 - Audience – Where do your potential and current customers hang out?
-Last but not least, which social network attracts the right audience for your business?
+Lastly, which social network attracts the right audience for your business?

 Try answering these questions before deciding to create an account and start creating content!

 There are already a lot of websites out there telling you what the correct size and dimensions should be for your profile picture and the headers visuals you can add to your different social profiles.
 However, what we would like the focus on is the content, the nitty-gritty that makes your profile stand out from your competitors.

 Optimizing your social media profile pages is one of the most overlooked aspects of social media marketing.

 However, for many people, a profile page is the first contact with a company, and it can make or break your social media marketing efforts.